Contributed by Celia Keating

 - Marketing and advertising: the franchisor’s advertising commitment and the fees franchisees are required to contribute to the advertising fund

 - Cancellation, termination, and renewal rights: how the franchisee can terminate or renew the agreement, usually including an arbitration clause in the event of legal action

 - Resale policy: details about how the franchisee can sell their franchise.
 Some franchisors include a first refusal clause that enables them to match the potential buyer’s price or purchase the franchise at a price determined by the brand owner.

 Have your own, independent legal and financial advisors review the Franchise Agreement.
 Discuss the fine print with your advisors before finalizing the agreement.

 Many franchisors offer training for their new franchisees.
 The operations manual usually functions as your primary textbook during training.
 Typically, there’ll be talks about corporate culture and history, daily operations, vendor relations, reporting requirements, and the pre-opening process.
 You’ll also be shown a prototype franchise where you’ll get hands-on training.

+Many franchises offer ongoing support via email, phone calls, and video chat.
 Expect training to be a continuing process.
 Chances are, the franchise you buy into will incorporate new technologies and update their processes to keep your franchise competitive.